shaikahmadnawaz/linux-terminal-commands/README.md

 - **-k** or **–reset-timestamp** invalidates the timestamp file.
 - **-g** or **–group=group** runs commands as a specified group name or ID.
 - **-h** or **–host=host** runs commands on the host.

+### 13. df

+df command is used to check systems space usage, the df command to report the system’s disk space usage

+`df file`

+These are some acceptable options to use:

+- df -m displays information on the file system usage in MBs.
+- df -k displays file system usage in KBs.
+- df -T shows the file system type in a new column.

+### 14. du

+If you want to check how much space a file or a directory takes up, use the du command.
+You can run this command to identify which part of the system uses the storage excessively.

+Remember, you must specify the directory path when using the du command.
+For example, to check /home/user/Documents enter:

+`du /home/user/Documents`

+Adding a flag to the du command will modify the operation, such as:

+- -s offers the total size of a specified folder.
+- -m provides folder and file information in MB
+- k displays information in KB.
+- -h informs the last modification date of the displayed folders and files.

+### 15. head

+The head command allows you to view the first ten lines of a text.
+Adding an option lets you change the number of lines shown.
+The head command is also used to output piped data to the CLI.

+Here’s the general syntax:

+`head [option] [file]`

+For instance, you want to view the first ten lines of note.txt, located in the current directory:

+`head note.txt`

+Below are some options you can add:

+- -n or –lines prints the first customized number of lines.
+For example, enter head -n 5 filename.txt to show the first five lines of filename.txt.
+- -c or –bytes prints the first customized number of bytes of each file.
+- -q or –quiet will not print headers specifying the file name.

+### 16. tail

+The tail command displays the last ten lines of a file.
+It allows users to check whether a file has new data or to read error messages.

+Here’s the general format:

+`tail [option] [file]`

+For example, you want to show the last ten lines of the colors.txt file:

+`tail -n colors.txt`